shubhupawar/gadget/README.md

 - jQuery is used to asynchronously download CSV files.
 - The project UI is responsive and uses Bootstrap 5 for styling.
-- The database schema and seeders are managed via Laravel migrations.
+- The database schema are managed via Laravel migrations.